GSprogrammers/GSprogrammers/readme.md

-Hello this is an account for a orgnaization owners of these organization are
+Hello this is an account for a orgnaization owners of this organization is

   1.[Gaviru Fernando](https://github.com/GAVIFDO)